-4.4.1 Noiseless LDA (NLDA)

-While TND produces topics, it also provides a useful noise distribution that can be easily transferred to other topic models.
-In the case where we have a pretrained topic model that uses a topic-word distribution to approximate topics, we can apply the pre-trained noise distribution from TND in an ensemble to probabilistically remove noise words in a similar manner to the process within TND.
+1) Noiseless LDA (NLDA): While TND produces topics, it also provides a useful noise distribution that can be easily transferred to other topic models.
+In the case where we have a pre-trained topic model that uses a topic-word distribution to approximate topics, we can apply the pre-trained noise distribution from TND in an ensemble to probabilistically remove noise words in a similar manner to the process within TND.
 In Noiseless LDA (NLDA), we borrow the noise distribution generated by TND, and use it with LDA, thereby creating a version of LDA that contains topics with fewer noise words.

-To create NLDA, we train a noise distribution H on D using TND, and we train an LDA model on D.3 We then produce a topic set by combining the noise distribution of TND and the topic-word distribution of LDA.
-Similar to deciding whether a word is a topic or noise word, for each topic $z \in T$, we remove w_i from z according to a Beta distribution (Equation 2) conditioned on w_i 's frequency in noise and in LDA's topic distribution.
+To create NLDA, we train a noise distribution H on D using TND, and we train an LDA model on D. We then produce a topic set by combining the noise distribution of TND and the topic-word distribution of LDA.
+Similar to deciding whether a word is a topic or noise word, for each topic $t \in T$ , we remove $w_i$ from t according to a Beta distribution (Equation 2) conditioned on $w_i$ 's frequency in noise and in LDA's topic distribution.

-In order to make noise distributions more transferable to different parameters of LDA, we add a topic weight parameter φ to the Beta distribution calculation to downsample or oversample the noise distribution.
-Equation 2 shows how φ is used to scale the noise distribution based on k, the number of topics in the LDA model.
+In order to make noise distributions more transferable to different parameters of LDA, we add a topic weight parameter $\phi$ to the Beta distribution calculation to downsample or oversample the noise distribution.
+Equation 2 shows how $\phi$ is used to scale the noise distribution based on k, the number of topics in the LDA model.

-$$Beta\left(\sqrt{\theta_z^i + \beta_1}, \sqrt{H_i(\phi/k)}\right) \tag{2}$$ marking it as noise once again.
-If w_i is retained in z, w_i 's frequency in the noise distribution is increased by θ_z^i .
-By increasing w_i 's noise frequency after it is included in a topic and maintaining the topic frequency, we are deterring its inclusion in future topics, which share the noise distribution.
+$$Beta\left(\sqrt{\theta_t^i + \beta_1}, \sqrt{H_i(\phi/k)}\right) \tag{2}$$

+For each word $w_i$ in topic t, once we have determined its status using the Beta distribution, we take one final step to facilitate better topic filtering.
+If $w_i$ is removed from t, $w_i$ 's frequency in the noise distribution is incremented, marking it as noise once again.
+If $w_i$ is retained in t, $w_i$ 's frequency in the noise distribution is increased by $\theta_t^i$ .
+By increasing $w_i$ 's noise frequency after it is included in a topic and maintaining the topic frequency, we are deterring its inclusion in future topics, which share the noise distribution.
 In this way, through the Beta distribution (Equation 2), we have increased the relative probability of future topics determining it to be noise.